KAMILLO1234/TEST-WEBSITE/README.md

 # TEST-WEBSITE
-This is a first website fully created by me itself.
+This is a first website fully created by myself.